 Is Sydney’s property really 90% more expensive than Perth’s and Melbourne’s 56% more expensive than Perth’s?

-Well, to me I‘ve always thought the numbers hide the fact that the difference is even more than this.
+Well as a mortgage broker, to me I‘ve always thought the numbers hide the fact that the difference is even more than this.
 This is because a house in Sydney and Melbourne is very different to a house in Perth.
 I’m not going to get into which city is better to live in but actually give some examples of what dollar comparable properties are like in the different cities.
 From my completely anecdotal example of the below, here is what I found.

 I started by looking on realestate.com.au for houses (not apartments) which have sold for around $2,000,000 recently near the CBD.
 Clearly there will properties near the beach, harbour or river that will sell for this price but I wanted to have the properties as “similar” as I could so I( or you) can compare them better.